1adrianschoettel/Algorithms-Final/README.md

 pip install heapq_max

 After having python installed in the correct version and loading the libraries, open the file main_interface.py and run the program.
-It is important to mention that our code is divided in three sections:
+It is important to mention that our code is divided in two sections:

-1. The first one is user interface where they can order.
+1. There is an algorithm we used to situate the food lockers in the most efficient spots (food_lockers.py).
-2. Then we also added the algorithm we used to situate the food lockers in the most efficient spots (food_lockers.py).
+2. The other one is user interface where they can order.
+However, the first question ask the user if they are a customer or a delivery guy.
+If they are delivering, the algorithm will help them find the shortest path to their destination.
-3. Finally, the third part is the algorithm that finds the shortest path when delivering through Segovia (delivery.py).
+If the user is a customer, it will proceed to the main interface of the app where they can order. (main_interface.py)

 # Usage

-By running the main interface section, the user will experience our app.
+By running the main interface section, the user selects they are a customer, they will experience our app.
 When a customer enters our app, they will be welcomed and asked the following:

 1. The type of subscription they want: